 Put your students in pairs, and ask them to remember and write down 5 words from the previous lesson on separate scraps of paper.
 You then define a word from the previous lesson (if your memory is like mine, you'll need to note these down in advance).
 If they have written this word, they should call it out or hold it up and then discard their word.
 Keep going until one team has discarded all their words (or until you've run out of words, in which case the winning team is the one with the fewest words left).

 This is just an alternative way of presenting a define-the-words game.
 While the original online version of Wordle is no longer supported, there are others (e.g. Word Clouds).
 Anyway, the idea is that you type in the vocabulary you want to review.
 Change the font / colours or anything else you fancy to make it pretty.
 Then give a copy to groups of 3-4 students.
 Students take it in turns to choose a word and try to explain it - the others try to guess the word from the word cloud.

 There are some more Wordle teaching ideas on my Wordle Activities page.

 Jumble up words from your previous lesson, and get students to unscramble them.
-If you have time, put the letters on little squares of card, then put each anagram on a different table and get students to move around the room and solve each one (they should mix the letters up again when they've solved it) .
-I also use a PowerPoint version of this - anagrams PowerPoint slides which works well as a quiz game to review vocabulary.
+If you are short of preparation time, you could just write them one at a time on the board.
+However, if you have time, it's nice to put the letters on little squares of card, then put each anagram on a different table and get students to move around the room and solve each one (they should mix the letters up again when they've solved it for the next student/team).
+As another variant, I also use a PowerPoint version of this (view the anagrams PowerPoint template here), which works well as a quiz show with buzzers or mini-whiteboards.